Four Types of Property Taxes in Israel

 This Series of Articles

-Our law firm, Cohen, Decker, Pex & Brosh, has several legal foci, including real estate and property law.
-This includes issues dealing with arnona, which is one of the four types of property taxes in Israel that we discuss in this article.
-Issues related to arnona are under the auspices of the Israeli Ministry of Interior (Misrad HaPanim) and the local municipal authority.
-In order to assist our local and foreign clients with arnona-related issues as well as other property-related issues in Israel, we have written a short series of articles on arnona.
+Our law firm has several legal foci, including real estate and property law.
+This includes issues dealing with Arnona, which is one of the four types of property taxes in Israel that we discuss in this article.
+Issues related to Arnona are under the auspices of the Israeli Ministry of Interior (Misrad HaPanim) and the local municipal authority.
+In order to assist our local and foreign clients with arnona-related issues as well as other property-related issues in Israel, we have written a short series of articles on Arnona.